tribbloid/spookystuff/README.md

 2. (Optional, highly recommended otherwise you have to set it everytime before running the shell or application) Edit your startup script to point the environment variable of Spark to your Spark installation directory:
     - export SPARK_HOME=*your Spark installation directory*
 3. Install PhantomJS 1.9.7 from [http://phantomjs.org/download.html]
-    - recommended to install to '/usr/lib/phantomjs', otherwise please change *phantomJSRootPath* in *org.tribbloid.spookystuff.Conf.scala* to point to your PhantomJS directory and recompile.
+    - recommended to install to '/usr/lib/phantomjs', otherwise please change *phantomJSRootPath* in *org.tribbloid.spookystuff.Const.scala* to point to your PhantomJS directory and recompile.
     - also provided by Ubuntu official repository (so you can apt-get it) but current binary is severely obsolete (1.9.0), use of this binary is NOT recommended and may cause unpredictable error.
 4. git clone this repository.
 5. MAVEN_OPTS="-Xmx2g -XX:MaxPermSize=512M -XX:ReservedCodeCacheSize=512m" mvn package -DskipTest=true